 Named one of the top 10 cookbooks of 2011 by The Washington Post.

-Named one of the top 10 cookbooks of the year by Amazon
+Named one of the top 10 cookbooks of 2011 by Amazon

 Named one of the 10 best cookbooks of 2011 by Epicurious

 “An unexpected highlight of my summer reading was a book featuring a hot and juicy threesome: jalapeño, cilantro and lime.
 Lisa Fain calls these the Tex-Mex trinity, which is a recurrent combination in her “Homesick Texan Cookbook” (Hyperion, $29.99), to be published on Sept.
 13. This is her first cookbook and I couldn’t put it down: Coffee-Chipotle Oven Brisket; Dr Pepper Ribs; Tex-Mex Meatloaf (bound with crushed tortilla chips) with a Chipotle-Tomato Glaze; Jalapeño-Mustard Roasted Chicken — just a few reasons to go on living as summer draws to a close.”

 –Alex Witchel, New York Times

 Named one of the year’s top 10 cookbooks by Details magazine.
 “Blogger Lisa Fain’s ode to her home state lassos you in with its road-trip-style photos, family anecdotes, and Tex-Mex how-tos.”